stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ## Build WordCount Application

 In this section, we are going build WordCount applications through Scala IDE, sbt, and MAVEN.
-The three applications are shared through [Github repository](https://github.com/stonefl/SparkExamples).
+The three applications are shared at [Github repository](https://github.com/stonefl/SparkExamples).

 The source code for `WordCount` scala object is shown as below:
 ```scala